 Swimming Pools and Temporary Structures

 If you are building a swimming pool or a temporary structure such as a marquee or a tent, there are specific regulations that you must follow.
-These regulations cover everything from the design and construction of the structure to the safety features that must be in place.
 Some of the key requirements include:

 - Fencing and safety barriers to prevent access by unsupervised children